 The nurse eventually paid little by little.
 To this day, she still has an outstanding balance and Je is unwavering in his attempt to collect payments, under the pressure of his wife.

 Lending and borrowing is another financial aspect which needs due diligence.
-Early on my journey to frugal living, I read a very good book which impacted my principle about lending and borrowing of money.
-It says there, that the lender should only consider lending money to those who are;
+A lender should only consider lending money to those who are;

 (1) capable of paying – working with expected monthly salary,